-Guillermo Kuitca’s Trauerspiel, 2001, from the Hirshhorn’s collection.
+Guillermo Kuitca, Trauerspiel, 2001, from the Hirshhorn’s collection

-Guillermo Kuitca: Everything, Paintings and Works on Paper, 1980-2008 is co-organized by Albright-Knox Art Gallery, Buffalo, New York; Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, D.C.; and Miami Art Museum, Miami, Florida.
-Major funding is provided by the Bruce T. Halle Family Foundation, AXA Art Insurance Corporation, and the Leadership and Honorary Patrons Committees for the exhibition with additional catalogue support from Colleción Patricia Phelps de Cisneros.
+Guillermo Kuitca: Everything – Paintings and Works on Paper, 1980-2008 was co-organized by Albright-Knox Art Gallery, Buffalo, New York; Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC; and Miami Art Museum, Miami, Florida.
+Major funding was provided by the Bruce T. Halle Family Foundation, AXA Art Insurance Corporation, and the Leadership and Honorary Patrons Committees for the exhibition, with additional catalogue support from Colleción Patricia Phelps de Cisneros.